NHL Stanley Cup Final 2018: Knights vs. Capitals Game 3 Odds, Schedule and Pick

 NHL Stanley Cup Final 2018: Knights vs. Capitals Game 3 Odds, Schedule and PickMay 31, 2018

-The first Stanley Cup final game in Washington, D.C. since 1998 will be the most important contest of the season to date for the Vegas Golden Knights and Washington Capitals.
+The first Stanley Cup Final game in Washington, D.C., since 1998 will be the most important contest of the season to date for the Vegas Golden Knights and Washington Capitals.

-Vegas needs to pull a game back in the seven-game series after losing Game 2 on home ice Wednesday, while the Capitals have an opportunity to win two straight games at Capital One Arena to put the pressure squarely on the Golden Knights.
+With the seven-game series tied at 1-1, Vegas needs to get back on track after losing Game 2 on home ice on Wednesday.
+Meanwhile, the Capitals have an opportunity to win two straight games at Capital One Arena to put the pressure squarely on the Golden Knights.

-Offense has been the story of the series so far, with 10 goals coming in Game 1 and another five produced in Game 2.
+Offense has been the story of the series so far, with 10 goals coming in Game 1 (6-4 to Vegas) and another five produced in Game 2 (3-2 to Washington).

-In the two days leading up to Game 3, both coaches will try once again to make defensive adjustments in order to keep Game 3 close and allow the talented goalies on each end of the ice to take over.
+In the two days leading up to Game 3, both coaches will try once again to make defensive adjustments in order to keep the match close and allow the talented goalies on each end of the ice to take over.

 Game 3 Information